moosetechnology/moosetechnology.github.io/_drafts/2021-07-29-label-contractor.md

 ### Remove Frequent Letters

 This strategy removes the frequent letters until having the maximal size.
+The frequency of letters is hard coded from know frequency of letters in english texts.
+Letters are removed, one at a time, from the most frequent (in english) to the least frequent until the label is the maximum size.
 The startegy is not case sensitive, meaning that a 'T' is counted as a 't'.

 ```Smalltalk